Meet our team

 Nicky has over ten years’ experience as a Creative Producer, and has immersed herself in numerous creative projects and initiatives.
-Through her work with Experimenta, she has led the presentation of their flagship Triennial touring exhibition, developing complex exhibition design and dynamic audience engagement opportunities for regional and metropolitan galleries across Australia.
+Through her work with Experimenta, she has led the presentation of their flagship touring exhibitions, Experimenta Make Sense (2017-2021) and Experimenta Life Forms (2021-2023).
+This has involved developing complex exhibition design and dynamic audience engagement opportunities for regional and metropolitan galleries across Australia.
+Nicky’s interests are to investigate new approaches for presenting remote accessed art and events, researching new opportunities for experimental interactive models and how audiences are adapting to self-directed experiences.